CSP Conference 2021: “Human Dimension of the OSCE: Reviving Key Principles from the Past, Looking into the Future: an overview

 - Dr. Wolfgang Benedek, Professor emeritus of international law, University of Graz (Austria), OSCE rapporteur of the two most recent Moscow Mechanism reports

-Dr. Benedek suggested that the increase use of the Moscow Mechanism could partly compensate the blockage on the HDMI by Russia.
-Minimum of ten participating states can request a report on a on “a particularly serious threat to the fulfilment of the provisions of the OSCE human dimension” taking place in another OSCE state.
+Dr. Benedek suggested that the increased use of the Moscow Mechanism could partly compensate for the blockage on the HDMI by Russia.
+A minimum of ten participating states can request a report on a “a particularly serious threat to the fulfillment of the provisions of the OSCE human dimension” taking place in another OSCE state.
 The Vienna Mechanism contains an obligation to respond to the requests.
 Dr. Benedek walked through the process behind the Moscow Mechanism and its functions.
 The intended procedures and the reality have been to a certain extend different, mainly from the fact that the state under investigation has refused cooperation and declined rapporteurs and institutions to access its territory.
 The barriers involved are limited and even in the case of non-cooperation a report can be finalized and discussed at the following session of the Permanent Council.